sandipsahajoy/Predicting-Lymphoma-using-CNN-in-Keras/README.md

 ==========
 A total of 113 lymphomas (19 Burkitt’s lymphoma(BL), 77 Diffuse large B-cell lymphoma(DLBCL), 6 intermediate between BL and DLBCL, and 11 unclassiﬁed aggressive B-cell lymphomas) diagnosed between 2010 and 2015 with known MYC status were selected.
 MYC IHC stains were produced in 2014 and 2015.
 All specimens had been ﬁxed in formalin (37% formaldehyde in aqueous solution) and embedded in paraﬃn.
 Although a small group of cases (B20%) was studied retrospectively, all cases in this analysis were stained utilizing freshly cut thin sections.

 The dataset consisted of 4 types of 113 whole mount slide images (2560x1920) of Lymphoma specimens scanned at 20x.
-From each type of master image, around 42,750 child patches of size 100 x 100 were extracted (roughly 23,275 negative and 19,475 positive).
+From each type of master image, around 42,750 sequential non-overlapping child patches of size 100 x 100 were extracted (roughly 23,275 negative and 19,475 positive).

 Each type of mother image file name is of the format: **type_patientID_class.tif**